 But old is not always gold and hence the traditional methods changed for good.
-Agile methodology introduced QA with a versatile and dynamic role in the software development process to ensure that top-notch quality is achieved along with meeting the client’s acceptance criteria.
-In this approach, QA works collaboratively with the respective development team to assure that the product will not require many alterations for any further improvements, once completed.
+The agile methodology introduced QA with a versatile and dynamic role in the software development process to ensure that top-notch quality is achieved along with meeting the client’s acceptance criteria.
+In this approach, QA works collaboratively with the respective development team to assure that the product will not require any alterations for any further improvements, once completed.

 What are the Major Responsibilities of QA?